Commander Caleb Menge

 - Warrior Poet: Which contrasts with his often cruel deeds.

-An infamous elven "terrorist", with a burning hatred of humans.
-Pushed to the fringes of society by the slow death of their race, he and his unit are responsible for the razing of many human villages and countless civilian deaths and even more of the human Special Forces.
+An infamous elven terrorist, with a burning hatred of humans.
+Pushed to the fringes of society by the slow death of their race, he and his unit are responsible for the razing of many human villages and countless civilian deaths.
 He was the commander of the last Scoia'tael commando squad to be broken during the second war with Nilfgaard.
 One of the elves under his command was Echel Traighlethan who was captured by the Redanian Secret Service and brought to Drakenborg to be hanged.
 During the armistice, he was one of the only two who survived the massacre of the Vrihedd Brigade at the Ravine of the Hydra, following the peace of Cintra.
 His survival left him hideously scarred and near death but he resurfaced years later as the leader of an unrivalled Scoia'tael band that won guerilla warfare victories all over the Northern Kingdoms.
-From the untracked forests surrounding the trading post of Flotsam, he aided the Kingslayer with his resources; until he gained the attention of Vernon Roche...
+From the dense forests surrounding the trading post of Flotsam, he aided the Kingslayer with his resources; until he gained the attention of Vernon Roche...

 - Archer Archetype: He's a brilliant archer.
 He's no slouch with knives or sword, either, defeating the relentless Blue Stripes Commander in single combat if he's given his weapon by Geralt.